Matt Wallner Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in the league.

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.88).

-- Guardians pitchers combine to surrender 140 home runs (1.1 per game), the fourth-fewest in baseball.
+- The Guardians give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The right-hander's most recent appearance was on Thursday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- The righty last appeared on Friday against the Toronto Blue Jays, when he tossed six innings, allowing two earned runs while giving up six hits.

-- In 12 games this season, the 24-year-old has a 3.52 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .235 to his opponents.
+- The 24-year-old has a 3.01 ERA and 8.8 strikeouts per nine innings across 21 games this season, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.